 Schweiss, Chaos und Voodoo-Zirkus!
 "Les Haferflocken Swingers" begeistern mit dem dreckigsten Hot-Jazz Berlins.

 Formed back in October 2001 by Jimmy Monahan, Suk Mortalis and Flocko Motion as the "Rabbiz of Breaktanz", soon renamed as "Haferflocken Swingers", they started playing cheap Klezmer and Hot Jazz.
 Though in the beginning they sounded more like a screeching bunch of chainsaws out of tune, people were soon able to unplug their ears and even smile during their wicked performances.
+Their journeys have driven them to many countries with their crew constantly changing, performing with weirdos and nutmegs from all over the universe.

 Im Oktober 2001 von Jimmy Monohand, Suk Mortalis und Flocko Motion als "Rabbiz of Breaktanz" gegründet doch bald zu "Haferflocken Swingers" umbenannt, begannen sie billigen Klezmer und Hot-Jazz zu spielen.
 Am Anfang klangen sie wie ein Bündel kreischend verstimmter Kettensägen bis es irgendwann den ersten Leuten möglich war, während der Performances ihre Ohren zu entstöpseln oder sogar laut zu lächeln.
 Ihre Irrwege katapultierten sie durch aller Herren Länder, mit stets wechselnder Besetzung aus kaputten Halbtalenten und Pseudo-Affen performierend und perforierend.

 Emmet Williams and his longtime companion Ann Noel performed on May 24th, 1997 at the Kurt Tucholsky memorial, Castle Rheinsberg.
 Hinrich Peters filmed the event on location.
 This short impression of Emmett Williams performing life with Ann Noel was screened subsequent to the presentation of the ZEBRA poetry and film awards in honour to Emmett Williams who died on Wednesday, 14th of February in Berlin.
+Click on the pictures to see the video.

-"I was a pretty good bartender once," he went on.
+Jan Hermann has posted a conversation with Emmett that gives an additional insight and is worth a reading. snippet: "I was a pretty good bartender once," he went on.
 "And foreman of a landfill project.
 I can wield a mean axe in the forest, too.
 Yes, I'd call myself a poet before anything else, though I wouldn't call it my occupation.
 Call it my preoccupation.
 Making poetry is the thing I've always done, or wanted to do, whatever else I was trying to accomplish.
 The thing that interrupts whatever else I'm doing.
 A 'disturbance' that I can't tune out."

 • Directors Lounge 2007 • The Extended Version • One More Week

+We are pleased to announce that the Lounge stays open for one more week.
 Expect assorted highlights from Directors Lounge as well as cinemaic surprises.
 Don´t hesitate to bring your own movies.

 Publikum erzwingt Verlaengerung!
 Noch eine Woche lang besteht die Moeglichkeit taeglich ausgewaehlte Perlen der Directors Lounge 2007 in gepflegter Atmosphaere zu geniessen.
 Ueberaschungsfilme aus unserer Sammlung werden das Programm abrunden.

 Emmett Williams, artist and poet, died the day before yesterday, February 14, 2007 in Berlin.
 Emmett Williams, who collaborated with Daniel Spoerri in the Darmstadt circle of concrete poetry from 1957 to 1959 was the European coordinator of Fluxus, and a founding member of the Domaine Poetique in Paris, France.
 His theater essays have appeared in Das Neue Forum, Berner Blatter, Ulmer Theater, and other European magazines.
 Williams translated and reanecdoted Daniel Spoerri's Topographie Anecdotee du Hasard (An Anecdoted Topography of Chance), collaborated with Claes Oldenburg on Store Days, and edited An Anthology of Concrete Poetry, all published by the Something Else Press (owned and managed by fellow Fluxus artist Dick Higgins in New York and Vermont).
 In 1996 he received the Hannah-Hösch-Preis for his life work.
+To honour Emmett Williams we will screen the short video work Emmett 06 by fellow Fluxus artist Wolf Kahlen subsequent to the presentation of the ZEBRA poetry and film awards, tomorrow, Sat 17th around 9:30 pm.
+Emmett 06 will be screened in world premiere.

 Emmett Williams, der US-amerikanische Dichter, Perfomance-Künstler und Mitbegründer der Fluxusbewegung, verstarb vorgestern, Dienstag dem 14.
 Februar 2007 in Berlin.
 Er war Präsident des Internationalen Künstlermuseums in Lodz.
 1996 wurde er für sein Lebenswerk mit dem Hannah-Höch-Preis der Berlinischen Galerie ausgezeichnet.
 1966 veröffentlichte er den erotischen Gedichtband "sweethearts", der zu seinen wichtigsten Werken zählt, und 1992 sein autobiografisches Werk "My Life in Flux – and Vice Versa".
 Seit 1956 experimentierte Emmett Williams mit seinen Procedural Poems, ohne einen Computer zu benötigen − er ersetzte die Buchstaben des Titels des zu schreibenden Gedichtes durch zufällig ausgewählte Wörter, so dass sich daraus wie durch ein Computerprogramm ein künstlicher Text generierte.
+Als Würdigung seines Werkes zeigen wir morgen, Samstag 17.2., im Anschluss an die Präsentation der ZEBRA film and poetry awards die Videoarbeit Emmett 06, des Freundes und Künstlerkollegen Wolf Kahlen.
+Emmett 06, 2006, 4 min. wird in Weltpremiere gezeigt.

-•18 h 30 • 6:30 pmThe Making Of a film by Viola Stephan
+•18 h 30 • 6:30 pmThe Making Ofa film by Viola Stephan

 a documentary about vision, neuroscience and filmmaking

-DE The Making OF 86 min, 35mm, 2005
+• Viola StephanDE The Making OF 86 min, 35mm, 2005

+How creative is science ?
+How objective is filmmaking ?
 Seeing is believing - a documentary about vision, neuroscience and filmmaking

 Ein heiterer Essay ueber die Verbindung von Denken, Wahrnehmen und Kino, Kopfkino im wahrsten Sinne des Wortes, das anregt, Kino anders zu betrachten, als wir es bisher taten: Denn Film ist nicht nur Unterhaltung, sondern die Quintessenz unseres Denkens und Fuehlens, eine Analogie, die uns letztendlich tiefer zu uns selbst bringt.